Infection Prevention & Control

 AUDITS

-The annual infection control audit was carried out in May 2022 by AP Joanne Hallinan and Claire Cox.
+The annual infection control audit was carried out in May 2025 by Practices Nurses and Claire Cox.
 The findings of the audit showed that all infection control policies and protocols were being adhered to.
-The COSHH Audit was undertaken in May 2022 by the housekeeper and the PM.
+The COSHH Audit was undertaken in May 2025 by the cleaning company and the PM.

 It was agreed that an appropriate cleaning schedule was in place.
-The housekeeper works to a high standard, is aware of COSHH requirements and the color coded system for housekeeping.
+The cleaning company works to a high standard, is aware of COSHH requirements and the color coded system for housekeeping.
 Patient feedback refers to a “clean, light and airy building”.
-Carpet cleaning in both patient and staff areas is to be undertaken after the winter.
+Carpet cleaning in both patient and staff areas is to be undertaken 6 monthly.

-In addition, the IPC measures identified in the Gold Standard Infection Prevention Society audit from 2019 were found to continue to be in place.
-Our management of the closure and positioning of sharps bins has been maintained as has the documentation of the cleaning required and undertaken for equipment used in the surgery and loaned to patients (no equipment has been loaned out during the Covid-19 pandemic).
+In addition, the IPC measures identified in the Gold Standard Infection Prevention Society audit from 2025 were found to continue to be in place.
+Our management of the closure and positioning of sharps bins has been maintained as has the documentation of the cleaning required and undertaken for equipment used in the surgery.

 RISK ASSESSMENTS

 Disposable curtains and disposable pillow covers are in use in clinical rooms.
-Disposable PPE is available in all clinical / treatment rooms from DaniCentres.
+Disposable PPE is available in all clinical / treatment rooms.

 The practice’s Legionella Risk Assessment identified minimal risk and monthly checks of water temperatures are undertaken in-house.
 All mechanical and electrical systems are serviced twice annually by Pro-Active Maintenance.